g-thinh/m1-1-htmlcss--html/CLI-Git-cheatsheet.md

 ![Fork](./assets/fork.png)

 After the fork is complete, you'll be able to `clone` your new repo onto your local machine.
 Because you've cloned _your fork_, and not the original, you're free to push whatever changes you wish to Github.

+## Copy and Pasting into the Terminal

+On Git Bash, ctrl + v is shift+insert and control + insert for ctrl + c